CMSgov/beneficiary-fhir-data/docs/rfcs/0022-beneficiary-merging.md

 ## Causes

 The scenarios which cause these merged beneficiary records to be created are somewhat unclear.
-In general, CCW attempts to link all upstream beneficiary data for an individual to a single beneficiary ID, but this process can behave erronously due to limitations in the logic or bad data coming from upstream.
+In general, CCW attempts to link all upstream beneficiary data for an individual to a single beneficiary ID, but this process can behave erroneously due to limitations in the logic or bad data coming from upstream.

 One situation that we know does cause a cross-reference number to be generated is when a beneficiary's HICN changes under specific circumstances.
 The following information is paraphrased from the EDB data dictionary: